On rainbow tetrahedra in Cayley graphs: -types and -type graphs

-Figure 2 can be used to illustrate Theorem~\ref{t}, below.
-An edge $\epsilon$ joining two vertices $t$ and $t'$ of $G''_{\infty,4}$ with respective cards $r$ and $r'$ determines a $K_3$-type $s$ common to $t$ and $t'$ and {\it equally located} in $r$ and $r'$, in the sense that the component colors of $s$ occupy the same positions in $r$ and $r'$, (just as the $K_3$-type $s=123$ is not only common but, moreover, equally located in both the central card in Figure 2 and the one horizontally located at its right, where $s$ occupies the three uppermost-leftmost locations in $r$ and $r'$).
-For ease of comprehension, the locations $g_r$ of the colors in the cards $r'$ of the statement of Theorem~\ref{t} obtained from the central card $r$ in the center of Figure 2 are shown encircled.
+Figure 3 illustrates $G''_{\infty,4}$ as well as Theorem~\ref{t} below.
+The figure represents a neighborhood $N$ of the $K_4$-type $123745$ in $G''_{\infty,4}$.
+Notice that the two right-lower $K_4$-types in Figure 3 (joined by the edge colored with 6) are not rainbow.
+An edge $\epsilon$ joining two vertices $t$ and $t'$ of $G''_{\infty,4}$ with respective cards $r$ and $r'$ determines a $K_3$-type $s$ common to $t$ and $t'$ and {\it equally located} in $r$ and $r'$ in the sense that the component colors of $s$ occupy the same positions in $r$ and $r'$, just as the $K_3$-type $s=123$ is not only common to but also equally located in the central card in Figure 3 and the card horizontally located at its right, with $s$ occupying the three upper-left locations in $r$ and $r'$.
+The {\it locations} $g_r$ of the colors in the cards $r'$ of the statement of Theorem~\ref{t} obtained from the central card $r$ at the center of Figure 3 are shown encircled.
+Also, the $K_3$-type $s$ is highlighted in a sub-enclosure of its own.
+Observe that in each of the six enclosures representing the neighbors of the central vertex in Figure 3 the two colors outside the sub-enclosure and the encircled color are permuted in their positions.

-\begin{thm} Let $t\in V(G''_{\infty,4})$ have a card $r$ with color $g$ at location $g_r$ and color $g'$ at the location $g'_r$ opposite to $g_r$.
-Then $t$ has a neighbor $t'$ with card $r'$ differing from $r$ just in: {\bf (a)} the color at $g_r$ and {\bf (b)} a permutation of the colors at the two locations $\neq g'_r$ in just one of the two $K_3$-types common to $r$ and $r'$ that contain the color at $g_r$.\end{thm}
+\begin{theorem} Let $t\in V(G''_{\infty,4})$.
+Let $r$ be a card of $t$ with color $g$ at location $g_r$ and color $g'$ at the location $g'_r$ opposite to $g_r$.
+Then $t$ has a neighbor $t'$ with card $r'$ differing from $r$ just in: {\bf (a)} the color at $g_r$ and {\bf (b)} a permutation of the colors at the two locations $\neq g'_r$ in just one of the two $K_3$-types common to $r$ and $r'$ that contain the color at $g_r$.\end{theorem}